-- For the FY2016 Budget, Commissioners Court approved the addition of one (1) Print Services Supervisor, Grade D. - During FY2014, one Detention Service Officer (DSO) was added to assist in the Sheriff Print Shop, also funded by the Commissary Escrow Account. - Beginning in FY2008 all funding for the Inmate Programs Division will provide by the Commissary Escrow Account.
+- For FY2018, one (1) Secretary position was added - For FY2017, the Homes for Hounds Program began that added two (2) Detention Service Officers, Grade 40. - For the FY2016 Budget, Commissioners Court approved the addition of one (1) Print Services Supervisor, Grade D. - During FY2014, one Detention Service Officer (DSO) was added to assist in the Sheriff Print Shop, also funded by the Commissary Escrow Account. - Beginning in FY2008 all funding for the Inmate Programs Division will provide by the Commissary Escrow Account.